 - 30% of the advanced tenets of anesthesia

-If you pass, your certification’s verification is sent to your state board of nursing where you’ll complete additional steps as needed to be a state-licensed CRNA.
+If you pass, your certification’s verification is sent to your state board of nursing where you’ll complete additional steps as needed to become a state-licensed CRNA.

-All the USA states (except Pennsylvania and New York) require CRNAs to be licensed as APRNs (advanced practice registered nurses).
+All states (except Pennsylvania and New York) require CRNAs to be licensed as APRNs (advanced practice registered nurses).

-To qualify for the state licensure, a candidate must provide a completed application, associated fee, and proof of CRNA certification and program completion to their state board of nursing.
-Based on the state requirements, the candidate may submit their physician supervision form and apply for prescription authority.
+To qualify for the state licensure, you must provide a completed application, associated fee, and proof of CRNA certification and program completion to your state board of nursing.
+Based on the state requirements, you may submit your physician supervision form and apply for prescription authority.

-To maintain their designations, CRNAs must renew their national certification via the NBCRNA every 2 or 4 years.
+To maintain designations, CRNAs must renew their national certification via NBCRNA every 2 or 4 years.
 To qualify for renewal, you must:

 - Complete 40+ continuing education credits